 GET [base]/Patient?_id=23

 This search finds the patient resource with the given id (there can only be one resource for a given id).
-Functionally, this is equivalent to a simple read operation:
+Functionally, this is equivalent to a simple read operation:.

 GET [base]/Patient/23

-however the search with parameter _id returns a bundle with the requested resource, instead of just the resource itself.
+However, the search with parameter _id returns a bundle with the requested resource, instead of the resource itself.
 Additional parameters can be added which may provide additional functionality on top of this base read equivalence (e.g. _include).

 The search parameter _lastUpdated can be used to select resources based on the last time they were changed: